By Admiral Nurses Kerry Lyons and Mutsai Hove-Bird, as well as Admiral Nurse Professional and Practice Development Facilitator Sarah Russell.

 1. Getting prepared

 Give yourself some time to find out more about the Covid-19 vaccine from trusted sources.
-Please see here for Dementia UK FAQs on the Covid-19 vaccine, as well as reading the NHS guidance for your country:
+Please read the NHS guidance for your country:

 Ask the care provider what their vaccination programme plans are.
 This willgive you time to discuss and address any potential questions you or the person with dementia may have.